 And the RugPro is still one of the lowest-profile pads in our range, making it the perfect choice for high-traffic areas and spaces where door clearance is an issue.

-Our Eco-Plush rug pad has the last word in budget-friendly rug cushioning for engineered hardwood floors.
+Our Eco-Plush rug pad is the last word in budget-friendly rug cushioning for engineered hardwood floors.

-Made from sustainable felt wound from unused carpet fibers, this thick rug pad contains zero chemicals, glues, or adhesives, meaning it’s non-toxic and odor-free.
-It's also safe for all types of floors and finishes, provides plenty of soundproofing and insulation, and is resistant to mold, moisture, mildew.
+Made from felt from unused carpet fibers, this thick rug pad contains zero chemicals, glues, or adhesives, meaning it’s non-toxic and odor-free.
+It's also safe for all types of floors and finishes, provides plenty of soundproofing and insulation, and is resistant to mold, moisture, and mildew.

 Last but not least, it's incredibly comfortable underfoot, making it the perfect pad to sit under a larger rug in a living room or bedroom that doesn’t need non-slip grip.